cysouw/diathesis/text/c01_introduction.md

 b.
 Ich schlürfe an meinem Tee.
 :::

 The contribution of reflexive pronouns for the marking of diathesis is discussed in Chapter [-@sec:reflexive].
-A central claim in this chapter is that 'self inflicting' reflexive reference [@Next] does not count as diathesis in German.
-In contrast, there are various constructions in German that use reflexive pronouns without such 'self inflicting' reflexive reference, like the antipassive in [@NNext].
+A central claim in this chapter is that 'self inflicting' reflexive reference [@next] does not count as diathesis in German.
+In contrast, there are various constructions in German that use reflexive pronouns without such 'self inflicting' reflexive reference, like the antipassive in [@nnext].
 In such diatheses the presence of a reflexive pronoun is the actual marking of the diathesis, it is not signalling that subject and object are the same participant.
 An important generalisation about diatheses with reflexive pronouns is that they are always demotions.

 :::ex
 a.
 Ich wasche das Auto.